elastic/connectors/docs/CLI.md

 3. Connectors CLI is available via `./bin/connectors`

 ## Configuration
+**Note:** Make sure your Elasticsearch instance is up and running.

-1. Run `./bin/connectors login` to authenticate the CLI wuith an Elasticsearch instance.
+1. Run `./bin/connectors login` to authenticate the CLI with an Elasticsearch instance.
 2. Provide credentials
 3. The command will create or ask to rewrite an existing configuration file in `./cli/config.yml`

-When you run any commands you can specify your a configuration file using `-c` argument.
+When you run any command you can specify a configuration file using `-c` argument.
 Example:

 ```bash